 Theory and clinical program content shall reflect the client and patient population that are normally associated with the licensed Psychiatric Technician: Mentally disordered, personality disordered, substance abuser, and developmentally disabled.
 Since enrollment is limited, students will be selected on the basis of a special application.
-Contact the Impacted Program Office at (530) 741-6786 to request an application packet and application deadline information.
+Call (530) 741-6786 to request an application packet and application deadline information.